 When I can afford to be generous, I want that to be reflected across my business.

 A major highlight in this income report is that I finally reached my long-standing goal of earning $500,000 USD in all-time online income!
 I started my game development business in 2012, from incredibly humble beginnings, and I never imagined that I could actually reach my target.
-It’s absolutely mind-blowing that it only took 6 years.
 Many “big name” independent developers strike gold overnight – this is proof that slow and steady can yield results too, you don’t have to gamble everything and hope to hit the jackpot.

 Sales of my HTML5 games (including HTML5 games made under contract) were obviously the dominant factor this year to the point where it’s the only income source worth mentioning.
 Although I was quite happy with the performance of my Professional Consulting Service too.
 I’m providing more and more value to my consulting clients and getting better at doing that job.